 We also work with every level of government, including the nations and regions, local enterprise partnerships (LEPs) and other important organisations to influence the development and implementation of policy on issues such as the Apprenticeship Levy and education to secure practical solutions in the best interests of skills and training for the screen industries.

 Read on for more about our work on tackling current and future skills shortages.

-The creative industries are growing at twice the rate of the rest of the economy and, in 2016, were worth nearly £92bn a year, more than that of aerospace, automotive, life sciences and oil and gas combined.
-The contribution of UK screen - including film, television, VFX (visual effects) and animation - is conservatively valued at around £14.4bn.
+The creative industries are growing at twice the rate of the rest of the economy and, in 2017, were worth £101.5 billion a year, more than that of aerospace, automotive, life sciences and oil and gas combined.
+The contribution of the UK screen sectors - including film, television, VFX (visual effects) and animation - is valued at around £16.7 billion.